aptos-labs/developer-docs/docs/tutorials/programmatic-upgradeable-module.md

 ```

 To mitigate mistakes and improve user experience, you should use environment variables,
 below is an example of how to use them accordingly.
-(Note this is for unix)
+(Note this is for Unix)

 #### Environment variables